abstractmachine/interaction-design-tools/README.md

 Warning: there is no silver-bullet one-language-to-rule-them-all.
 If someone tells you that they have discovered such a unique unicorn, they are most definitely wrong.
 Chances are they discovered a curious animal in the coding wilderness, found a way to tame it for their own needs, and are now extrapolating their own knowledge subset to the larger set of all other needs.

 ### VS Code
 Visual Studio Code is an open-source code editor, maintained by big old Microsoft.
 You can use it to access/code/talk to all sorts of software, languages, and machines.
-You can use it to make websites, program an Arduino microcontroller, control a Raspberry PI, code a game in Unity, write Twine poetry, draw P5 sketches, and gazillion other things.
+You can use it to make websites, program an Arduino microcontroller, control a Raspberry PI, code a game in Unity, write Twine poetry, draw P5 sketches, write a masters thesis, and gazillion other things.
 It is currently the de-facto tool for coding stuff in general.

 <https://code.visualstudio.com/download>